 Traveling to exotic destinations that you have only ever dreamed of may seem impossible or overwhelming if you’re living on a tight budget.
 The great news is that generating a side income doesn’t have to be as tedious and stressful as you might think, especially if you have your own home or apartment!
 As we get more connected and have more power over our income, there are tons of creative ways to fund our travels—including subletting or putting our homes up on Airbnb, Vrbo, and other vacation rental sites.
-Let’s have a look at how to get started—in this case, we’ll focus mainly on Airbnb.
+Let’s have a look at how to get started—in this case, we’ll focus on putting your home on Airbnb.

-How Much Can You Earn Using Airbnb?
+How Much Can You Earn Putting Your Home on Airbnb?

 When budgeting, consider the following as well:

 - Apartment vs. house: Houses typically earn more on Airbnb, especially when listing your entire home for rent while you are traveling.
 However, if you have an apartment in a major city or metropolitan area, you may earn more by renting out the space compared to a traditional home in a smaller town.